ifeanyiotiwa-hub/ifeanyiotiwa-hub/README.md

 I enjoy discussions revolving around how tech is solving both simple and complex problems and rapidly changing the world around us.

-I am currently taking a deep dive into the micronaut framework and its tradeoffs with spring and spring cloud in a cloud native environment.

 After a long day of code I like to unwind by watching anime and reading about the latest developments in tech.

 ## <u>My Skill Set 🔭<u>